ani555/E1-246-Assignment1/README.md

 ## About
 This repository contains the implementation of the word2vec model (skip-gram architecture) as proposed by Mikolov et al. in the paper *[Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/pdf/1301.3781.pdf)* .

-## How to run
+## Setup Instructions

 ### Dataset
 To train the model I have used the Reuters corpus available through the nltk api. `helper.py` contains the required methods to read and process the required data.

 ### Setting the hyperparameters
 All the hyperparameters are loaded from `config.json` file.
-Here I have briefly described the meaning of each of these hyperparameter flags present in `config.json`.
+Here I have briefly described each of these hyperparameter flags present in `config.json`.
 * `learning_rate` : learning rate required to train the model
 * `batch_size` : training batch size
 * `epochs` : number of epochs to train